History of the Jews in Metro Detroit: German arrivals (1840–1880)

-Detroit's First Jewish Neighborhood (1880–1930)
+Detroit's first Jewish neighborhood (1880–1930)

-German and Central European Jews found their homes in the Hasting Street Area neighborhood around 1880.
+German and Central European Jews found their homes in the Hastings Street neighborhood around 1880.
 Here, the professions of the middle class included proprietors, managers, and white collar workers.
 However, many of the elite were involved in politics.
 Some served in elected positions at the city and state level in the late 19th and early 20th centuries.
 But, after 1930, no Jew served on Detroit's elected Common Council until 1962.